Jessika63/PharmaXcess/distributeur/backend/README.md

 puis database_dumb_px.sql c'est le fichier du dump de db

-# problems with container or volume
+# if you encounter any problems with container or volume

 remove and restart everything: